Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: INTRODUCTION

-The architectural design of Evolving Agents incorporates insights from both psychology and computer science.
-By adopting the stimulus-response concept from behavioral psychology, we have developed two main systems: the Behavior System, which is responsible for planning specific behaviors and execution.
+Evolving Agents' architectural design incorporates insights from psychology and computer science.
+By adopting the stimulus-response concept from behavioral psychology\cite{clark_learning_2018,woodward_discovery_1982}, we have developed two main systems: the Behavior System, responsible for planning specific behaviors and execution.
 The Personality system, constructed with Emotion, Cognition, and Character Growth modules, cognitively processes external information to enable continuous evolution.
 The interaction between these two systems allows agents to exhibit human-like personalized behavior patterns and undergo dynamic personality evolution.
 Additionally, we have developed a new sandbox environment where agents can interact with environmental scenarios and other agents.
 This platform allows users to edit environments and interact with agents, providing intuitive and engaging simulations.

-To validate the perception and believability of Evolving Agents simulating human diverse personality traits and dynamic personality evolution, we proposed several research hypotheses: \begin{itemize} \item Evolving Agents can construct agents with perceptible and believable differentiated personality traits. \item Evolving Agents' personality descriptions undergo perceptible and believable evolution during interactive simulations. \item Evolving Agents' dynamic personality evolution can induce perceptible and believable changes in their behavior. \end{itemize}
+To validate the perception and believability of Evolving Agents simulating diverse human personality traits and dynamic personality evolution, we proposed several research hypotheses: \begin{itemize} \item Evolving Agents can construct agents with perceptible and believable differentiated personality traits. \item Evolving Agents' personality descriptions undergo perceptible and believable evolution during interactive simulations. \item Evolving Agents' dynamic personality evolution can induce perceptible and believable changes in their behavior. \end{itemize}